 Scapa Flow is one of the most famous wreck diving sites in the world.
 It was on my scuba diving bucket list for a long time but when I moved to Scotland I quickly started planning my adventure there.

 Underwater, many mechanical parts and cannons are still recognisable and make great subjects to photograph.
 The advantage of the shallow depth at the Churchill Barriers is to use the daylight for some very scenic shots.
-The key at the Churchill barriers is to explore below the wrecks, between the structure and the sand, all the marine life is hiding there.
+The key at the Churchill barriers is to search for what lies below the wrecks, between the structure and the sand, all the marine life is hiding there.

 I was surprised to see vast areas covered in pink sea-squirt.
 I discovered for the first time in Scotland tiny spider crabs hanging there upside down with cute little eyes.
-Because of the shallow depth, it is easy to do 60-minute dives.
-It was not our case, but it seems Churchill Barriers are also a great place to play with seals underwater in Orkney.
+Because of the shallow depths, it is easy to do 60-minute dives.
+It was not our case, but it seems Churchill Barriers are also a great place to meet seals underwater in Orkney.